zhangchonglab/CRISPRi-functional-genomics-in-prokaryotes/sgRNADesign1.0/README.md

 "blastn -query your_.ff(r)n_file -db your_.ff(r)n_database -evalue 0.001 -out your_output_name -outfmt 6"

 The output file of this command will be used to identify the genes with multiple copies in the genome.
-The program will regard each cluster of paralogs as functionally identical and design sgRNAs to target all of members of a cluster.
+The program will use a stringent threshold (identity > 95%, query coverage > 95%, hit coverage > 95%) to categorize genes with homology into clusters and regard each cluster of paralogs as functionally identical and design sgRNAs to target all of members of a cluster.
 For details of the algorithm, see our paper.

 ### Step 3: Set up the configure file (see example_configure.txt)
 The configure file is used to set all the necessary parameters and tell the program where to find necessary files.
 This file is in a two-column format using tab as delimiter.
 Each line starts with one word (name of one parameter) separated with the following (setting of this parameter) by a tab delimiter.
 We describe each parameter as below.